Claiming compensation for a personal injury

 There are different time limits within which you must begin legal action in a personal injury claim.
-You should therefore get legal advice urgently if you wish to claim compensation.
+You should get legal advice urgently if you want to claim compensation.

-The most common claim in a personal injury case is negligence and the time limit for this is three years.
-This means that court proceedings must be issued within three years of you first being aware that you have suffered an injury.
+The most common claim in a personal injury case is negligence and the time limit for this is 3 years.
+This means that court proceedings must be issued within 3 years of you first being aware that you have suffered an injury.

 In some cases, a court may decide to extend a time limit, depending on the circumstances of the case.

 Paying for legal action